bachu-mahe/ChIP-Seq-Pipeline/README.md

 	--genome='hg19'
 ```

-* Note that the reads names are supposed to end with ".fastq" or ".fq" or "*.fastq.gz".
+* Note that the reads names are supposed to end with "*.fastq" or "*.fq" or "*.fastq.gz".
 If you experience an error message related to missing file(s), this might be the reason.

 * Config file is designed to work at our NIH biowulf2 HPC.
 If you plan to use on helix, add -profile 'local' option at the end of command line arguments.
 If you plan to use outside NIH, you need to edit the "genome" section according to your paths information.

+* macs.config is a config file for MACS2 to find peaks.
+ChIP sample and control (input or IgG) with their label concatenated by comma form a line, e.g. <chip_sample_id>,<control_id>,<sample_name>. <chip_sample_id> or <control_id> are expected the basename of the FASTQ files wihtout the trailing ".fastq" or ".fastq.gz".

 ###Additional options can be used: